MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Can I disable Office 365 Yammer connected groups?**

-A: No, but you can [Manage who can create Office 365 Groups](https://docs.microsoft.com/office365/admin/create-groups/manage-creation-of-groups).
+A: No, but you can [Manage who can create Groups](https://docs.microsoft.com/office365/admin/create-groups/manage-creation-of-groups).
 These restrictions do not apply to tenant admins.

 ### Q: If I restrict who can create Office 365 groups for my tenant, will the groups that restricted users create in Yammer be Office 365 connected?**